paulcodes777/Scarpentry2/README.md

 # Scarpentry2
-Website for my friends carpentry business for the future with pages for services, portfolio, and contact, built using HTML, CSS, Bootstrap, and JavaScript animations.
+Website for my friends carpentry business for the future with pages for his portfolio contact information, built using HTML, CSS, Bootstrap, and JavaScript animations.

 ## Technologies Used